Domestic Violence Attorney Austin

 - Many Texans don’t realize that calling the police in the heat of a domestic dispute will probably result in someone being arrested.
 Responding officers frequently conduct sloppy investigations, jump to conclusions, and arrest innocent people for domestic or family assault.

 - Assaultive offenses generally include assault, battery, domestic (or family) violence, aggravated assault, and homicide.
 If you are charged or arrested for one of these crimes you need to consult with a domestic violence attorney in Austin as soon as possible.
-Erskine Law is well versed in assaultive offenses.
+Law Maverick is well versed in assaultive offenses.
 Please note that the criminal laws in Texas involve a separate process when a juvenile is charged with a crime.

 - Hiring an experienced domestic violence attorney in Austin is critical after a physical altercation and arrest.
 All too often, arguments break out and quickly escalate.
 It happens between friends, roommates, family members, spouses, and complete strangers.
 When the situation turns physical, the relationship status between people involved, the criminal history of people involved, the seriousness of any resulting injuries, and the involvement of any choking or weapons can drastically affect what can happen if the police show up.